andrewstarritt/ace/README.md

 Connect and Output also allow the use of & and set/use the same filename text.

+Just to be clear, there are three separate and distinct last used strings, each represented by &.

 See Quary and %Exchange below to see how the last serched/modified text values can be modified.